henriquemoreiraa/henriquemoreiraa/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)I'm Henrique
 ================================================================================================================================

-Full Stack Developer
+Frontend Engineer
 --------------------

-I've been studying web development for over a year.
-Currently, I'm learning Go.
-I love making things and getting them done.
-I'm excited to share some very cool stuff with you soon!
+I am a constant learner and passionate about programming.
+I have been in the software development field for two years.
+I am passionate about open source projects, and a significant part of my experience in software development comes from my contribution to these projects.
+I believe that this is one of the best ways to share knowledge and collaborate with the developer community.

 * 🌍  I'm based in São Paulo - Brazil
 * 🖥️  See my portfolio at [Personal Portfolio](https://hmportfoliov2.vercel.app)
 * ✉️  You can contact me at [riqimoreiraa@gmail.com](mailto:riqimoreiraa@gmail.com)
-* 🧠  I'm currently learning Go

 ### Skills